ustk/Align-IT_Documentation/WebsiteDoc.md

 This is especially powerful on long notes, or with slow modulation.

 ![](images/custom/IDEA.png)
->Protip: we like it 3/4 up almost all the time :)
+>Protip: we like it 3/4 up almost all the time :

----
-keywords: Preset Browser
-summary:  Preset Browser
-index:    6
-author:   Studio427 Audio
-modified: 15.03.2020
 ---

 ![Preset Bar](/images/custom/presetBar.png)